 Thanks to Christina from Travel2next

-Your kids will have fun channelling their inner “Shogun” at Osaka Castle, which is an impressive landmark in Osaka.
+Your kids will have fun channelling their inner “Shogun” at Osaka Castle, which is an impressive landmark in Osaka (one of the famous things to do in Japan).
 The castle is an attraction that should definitely be part of your Osaka itinerary when visiting Japan with kids, as it’s a great place to learn all about Japan’s fascinating Samurai history.